 Paul McCartney (born 18 June 1942) is an English singer/songwriter and a key member of the Beatles.
 After the Beatles split up in 1970, he pursued his own successful solo career, recording with a variety of artists, including his group ‘The Wings’.
 According to the Guinness Book of Records, he is the best selling artist of all time.

 Paul McCartney was born in Liverpool, 1942, and became interested in music from an early age.
-As a teenager he was a budding singer song writer and became good friends with John Lennon and later George Harrison – this was to prove the nucleus for the Beatles.
+As a teenager, he was a budding singer-songwriter and became good friends with John Lennon and later George Harrison – this was to prove the nucleus of the Beatles.
 In the early 1960s, The Beatles began by playing gigs in clubs in Germany and Liverpool.
-It was at the Cavern club in Liverpool where they were spotted by manager Brian Epstein.
+It was at the Cavern Club in Liverpool where they were spotted by manager Brian Epstein.
 He secured them their first major recording contract with Parlophone (after many other record companies like Decca had turned them down)

 It was playing at the Cavern club than Paul and John Lennon realised most groups were just doing cover versions, this inspired them to write their own music and this was a feature of the Beatles recordings for the next ten years.

 In 1963, the Beatles soon shot to international fame and became one of the most recognised names in the world, especially after there visit to the US in 1964.
 At the peak of their fame, the Beatles followed a punishing schedule of recording, live performances and media interviews.
 The music of the Beatles captivated a new generation of music lovers, but also their free spirit and innovation captured the feeling of the 1960s and sense of breaking out of old forms and traditional ideas.

 In 1966, the Beatles performed their last live tour in the US.
 They decided to stop live performances because of the hysterical screaming and attention of fans.
 This encouraged them to do more private recording.